CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 *(#1)* 01110011 — *(#2)* 01100101 — *(#3)* 01100011 — *(#4)* 01110010 — *(#5)* 01100101 — *(#6)* 01110100

 Each of these groups needs to be converted to decimal individually.
 This is done by assigning each bit in the group a weight, corresponding to its position, starting from the rightmost bit with a weight of 1, doubling for each subsequent bit to the left.
 Then, the decimal equivalent is calculated by summing up the products of the binary digits and their corresponding weights.
-Binary is a base-2 numbering system, since it uses only two digits, this is our base multiplier (2).

   + *(#1)* 01110011 — (0 x 2^7) + (1 x 2^6) + (1 x 2^5) + (1 x 2^4) + (0 x 2^3) + (0 x 2^2) + (1 x 2^1) + (1 x 2^0) = ***115***
   + *(#2)* 01100101 — (0 x 2^7) + (1 x 2^6) + (1 x 2^5) + (0 x 2^4) + (0 x 2^3) + (1 x 2^2) + (0 x 2^1) + (1 x 2^0) = ***101***